Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu, Hawaiʻi

 Native Plants on the Judd Trail

-If you would like to learn more about native Hawaiian plants and better trails to see them, check out my separate post below.
+If you would like to learn more about Hau and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide